 The notion of statistical cooperation with partners beyond the European Statistical System (ESS) refers to endeavours of EFTA ("EFTA at four") and the European Commission, often in cooperation with other international organisations (e.g. UNECE, UNSD, IMF etc.) to build up statistical capacities in selected partner countries.
 The legal basis of ESO's statistical cooperation activities is an Administrative Arrangement (AA) which is a declaration of intent to be agreed upon by EFTA and Eurostat for a renewable period of three years, the latest for the years 2023-2025.
 The yearly budget is 700 000 EUR including the expenses of two experts seconded from EFTA National Statistical Instuitutes to Eurostat's technical coooperation unit.

 ESO, in close cooperation with the four EFTA NSIs, Eurostat and the UNECE, contributes to these statistical capacity building activities financially and by providing expertise in many fields.
 The main activities are:

-- Peer Reviews (PR): have a similar intention as GAs but omit a detailed review of different statistical production areas in favour of highlighting legal and organisational aspects of National Statistical Institutes
+- Peer Reviews (PR): Peer Reviews have a similar intention as GAs but omit a detailed review of different statistical production areas in favour of highlighting legal and organisational aspects of National Statistical Institutes

-- Statistical Training Programmes: are concrete trainings in various fields of statistical production on methods and methodologies for staff of National Statistical Offices.
+- Statistical Training Programmes: Concrete trainings in various fields of statistical production on methods and methodologies for staff of National Statistical Offices.

-- Conferences and Seminars: aim at gathering different groups (High Level Management of National Statistical Institutes as well as statistical desk officers in different domains) in order to discuss and exchange experiences on strategic issues and concrete implementation of methods.
+- Conferences and Seminars: The aim is to gather different groups (High Level Management of National Statistical Institutes as well as statistical desk officers in different domains) in order to discuss and exchange experiences on strategic issues and concrete implementation of methods.